Best Meal Planning Apps in 2026: 12 Apps Tested and Ranked

 - Email delivery — no app or login needed to use your plan

-- Meal swap: replace any meal you don't like with one tap
+- One-tap meal swap: replace any meal you do not like instantly

 - $7.99/mo (or $5/mo yearly) with free 3-day trial, no credit card